-- Notify the Director of International Student Services when you are planning to leave Durham Tech for any reason.
+- Notify the Director of International Student Services or another DSO when you are planning to leave Durham Tech for any reason.
 We must notify the USCIS through the SEVIS system.

 - Keep your health insurance and driver’s license (if you have one) valid throughout your stay in the United States.
 Observe all federal, state and local laws.
 We must report criminal activity.

 - You have been admitted to the United States for “duration of status,” which means as long as you are pursuing a full course of study and making normal progress toward completion, plus any time working in authorized “Optional Practical Training” (if you qualify).
 If you fail to maintain your status, you will become “out-of-status.”Visit the USCIS web at www.uscis.gov for more information.

 - You are not permitted to work off campus in your first year as